tonghuikang/blog/_posts/2025-05-18-trying-to-understand-mcp.md

 This does not scale.

-If a tool provider (e.g. AirBnb) wants to enable models to make bookings on the user's behalf, AirBnb needs to publish the recommended prompts all three versions of OpenAI API.
+If a tool provider (e.g. AirBnb) wants to enable models to make bookings on the user's behalf, AirBnb needs to publish the recommended prompts for all three versions of OpenAI API.

 MCP is meant to be standard here, so that AirBnb will only need to maintain one publication on how to use their tools.